 Just a FEW places to recommend ::

 Tool 1 :: THINK.
 For older young people whilst they might see social media as essential for daily living, it is also the thing that they themselves site as having the most negative impact on how they feel about themselves.
 Children are entering this world and encountering bullying and mean comments on platforms such as “Roblox” from people they don’t know other than via that platform.
 This can be scary and bewildering.
 We all know it is easy to fire off a “knee jerk” email or a stroppy tweet without thinking about it – just hit “send”.
 WE could all do with more thinking before speaking.
-Let’s encourage this in our children, not just in their face to face speaking – but as they engage with others online, where via email, WhatsApp or Vlog.
+Let’s encourage this in our children, not just in their face to face speaking – but as they engage with others online, whether via email, WhatsApp or Vlog.
 Is what is being shared :

 T – True?
 H – Helpful?
 I – Inspiring?
 N – Necessary?
 K – Kind?

 The Children’s Commissioner has produced a simple resource to encourage and support a healthy digital life.
 It follows the pattern of the NHS Five a Day Plan, but with a digital twist.
 IF you are setting boundaries around use and access – this would be a great tool to make use of in the home, but also could form the basis of a short themed course in a Church youth group.

 Check it out [here].